thanhtantran/docker-immich/README.md

 ## Supported Architectures

-We use Docker manifest for cross-platform compatibility.
-More details can be found on [Docker's website](https://distribution.github.io/distribution/spec/manifest-v2-2/#manifest-list).

-This image supports the following architectures:
+The image is orginal, and supports the following architectures:

 | Architecture | Available | Tag |
 | :----: | :----: | ---- |